What Is the Role of Healthy Peer Relationships at Work?

 Improves Job Satisfaction

 Working solo versus working with a group of like-minded people on a project makes a huge difference.
-When people have friends at work who support and celebrate their achievements, they feel a greater sense of satisfaction towards their own work and love their job.
+When people have friends at work who support and celebrate their achievements, they feel a greater sense of satisfaction towards their work and love their job.

 People who have friends at work are 27 percent more likely to report that the mission of their company makes them feel their job is important.

 As a result, they work harder and motivate those around them to do the same.
-A peer culture that supports, challenges, motivates and helps each other to thrive will surely improve the company’s entire work culture.
+A peer culture that supports, challenges, encourages, and helps each other to thrive will surely improve the company's entire work culture.